Call for Problem Statement, Team and Individual Participants (both physical and virtual) !!!

 2. All the abstracts will be reviewed by our scientific mentors.
 Judging based on the novelty and impact of the proposed problem statement, the selected abstracts and teams will be informed by 25 Nov 2021.

 3. NOTE: Teams should NOT reuse project problem statements that they have previously published or have been already working on for a long time.
 Teams are encouraged to propose new problem statements for the datathon.
 A declaration is needed during registration.

-8. All teams will need to submit their pre-recorded presentation video (no more than 5 minutes) and upload it on Microsoft Team "Final Video Submission" channel by 7PM 13th Dec (Singapore time).
+2. All online teams will need to submit their pre-recorded presentation video (no more than 5 minutes) and upload it on Microsoft Team "Final Video Submission" channel by 6PM 4 Dec 2022 (Singapore time).
 No or late submission will be automatically disqualified!